christianbryant/SniffR/README.md

 # SniffR | Mobile Air Quality Sensor Device

 This project is for the software side of development for my custom Air Quality Monitoring Device.
 My passion for this project is driven by the yearly smoke layer released in the summer by major forest fires in the PNW.
+Project to be shown off at TeardownPDX.
 This device follows these set of rules:
 ```
 1. Must be power-efficient